Patrick Stewart Goes Where No ‘Star Trek’ Has Gone Before With Rescue Dog & Poop

 For those who want to learn more about adopting Ginger, check out her doggy bio on the Wags & Walks page.

 As for what’s next for Patrick, he recently got candid in talking about his new role as poop.
 At 76, the British actor has earned fame for roles ranging from Capt.
 Jean-Luc Picard on Star Trek: The Next Generation to Professor Charles Xavier in the X-Men movies.
-Now the highly respected star is revealing that he feels “honored and delighted” to play the role of poop in the upcoming The Emoji Movie, reported GeekWire.
+Now, the highly respected star is revealing that he feels “honored and delighted” to play the role of poop in the upcoming Emoji Movie, reported GeekWire.

 “I’m poop.”

-Stewart joked that some have termed his acting as “sh*t” and now he’s set out to “prove to them it’s true.”
+Stewart joked that some have termed his acting as “s**t,” and now he’s set out to “prove to them it’s true.”
 Already familiar with the concept of emojis, the actor recalled his enthusiasm when he learned about the opportunity to portray poop.

 “How diverse could an emoji role get?” pointed out Patrick.
 “Poop is it.
 That’s the one.”